aspose-slides/Aspose.Slides-Documentation/en/python-net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

         last_segment = geometry_path.path_data[data_length - 1]
         is_closed = last_segment.path_command == PathCommandType.CLOSE

-        if is_closed is False:
+        if not is_closed:
             return False

-    return is_closed is True
+    return is_closed
 ```

 ## Conversion of GeometryPath to GraphicsPath (System.Drawing.Drawing2D)